Zoe Coughlan

 Innovative approaches

-As visual art curriculum co-lead, I have constructed a concept-based scope and sequence that is grounded in creative thinking, honours student choice, links to the sustainable development goals and rigorously prepares students for IBDP Visual Art.
+In my present and previous roles, I have constructed concept-based scope and sequences that are grounded in creative thinking, honour student choice, link to the sustainable development goals and rigorously prepare students for IBDP Visual Art and to be global citizens.

 My own experience coming to visual art as a mature student informs my art teaching on a daily basis as I can uniquely put myself in my students’ shoes.
 I continue to develop my own art making skills through regular courses and in my own practice, and enjoy modelling a growth mindset.
 Through innovative, fun and unusual drawing activities students gain in confidence and skill, and I regularly have parents tell me about their child’s new-found identity as an artist.